AATopp/AATopp/README.md

 impact on society and this planet, so there are better opportunities and a sustainable future for us.

 * I have Master`s degree in Data Science
-* I am currently looking for an entry-level Data Engineer role
+* I am currently looking for an entry-level Data Engineer/Data Scientist roles
-* I am learning advanced SQL + Python
+* I am currently learning advanced SQL + Python and Machine Learning

 ## 👩🏼‍💻 My technical skillset: